Limescale

 Limescale build-up inside a pipe reduces both liquid flow through the pipe and thermal conduction from the liquid to the outer pipe shell.
-Both effects will reduce the pipe's overall thermal efficiency when used as a heat exchanger.
+Both effects will reduce the pipe's overall thermal efficiency in a heat exchanger.

 Limescale is a hard, chalky deposit, consisting mainly of calcium carbonate (CaCO_{3}).
-It often builds up inside kettles, boilers, and pipework, especially those used for hot water.
+It often builds up inside kettles, boilers, and pipework, especially those used for hot water since pipes containing hot water are usually the ones that come out of the boiler.
 It is also often found as a similar deposit on the inner surfaces of old pipes and other surfaces where hard water has flowed.
 Limescale also forms as travertine or tufa in hard water springs.

 The colour varies from off-white through a range of greys and pink or reddish browns, depending on the other minerals present.
 Iron compounds give the reddish-browns.

 In addition to being unsightly and hard to clean, limescale can seriously damage or impair the operation of various plumbing and heating components.
 Descaling agents are commonly used to remove limescale.
 Prevention of fouling by scale build-up relies on the technologies of water softening or other water treatment.

 Limescale can also affect optic products, such as glasses and mirrors.

 This column in the Bad Münstereifel church in Germany is made from the calcium carbonate deposits that built up in the Roman Eifel Aqueduct over several centuries of use.